-The District will monitor the CA Dashboard discrepancies in attendance for low income students compared to all students.
+The District will monitor the CA Dashboard discrepancies in attendance for unduplicated students compared to All Students.
 (Goal 4)

 The District will monitor the CA Healthy Kids Survey for specific attendance related questions regarding why students are not coming to school.